nsmryan/RustRoguelike/README.md

 Use mode is entered by pressing an item's key.
-Once in use mode the player can move to any of the highlighted tiles.
-Each item provides different movements, and there may be no tiles available until the player is in a particular situation.
+Once in use mode the player can select any of the highlighted tiles.
+Each item provides different effects and/or movements.
+There may be no tiles available until the player is in a particular situation.

 #### Movement